 "Yoga is from the Vedas." - T.K.V.
 Desikachar2

 At its broadest, yoga, from the root word “yuj” in Sanskrit, means to unite.
 Most Hindu texts discuss yoga as a practice to control the senses and ultimately, the mind.
-The most famous of which is the Bhagavad Gita (dating back to 6th-3rd Century BCE3), where Krishna speaks of four types of yoga - bhakti, or devotion; jnana, or knowledge; karma, or action; and dhyana, or concentration (often referred to as raja yoga, though not all sources agree on the term) - as paths to achieve moksha, the ultimate goal for Hindus.
+The most famous is the Bhagavad Gita (dating back to 6th-3rd Century BCE3), in which Krishna speaks of four types of yoga - bhakti, or devotion; jnana, or knowledge; karma, or action; and dhyana, or concentration (often referred to as raja yoga, though not all sources agree on the term) - as paths to achieve moksha, the ultimate goal for Hindus.

 Of the four, the description of dhyana yoga has the most in common with yoga as it is largely understood today.

 Yet, though the yogas are described as four distinct paths, they are all ultimately interdependent, and with the full practice of one, comes the inclusion of the remaining three.